Jefferies lifts Suncor Energy Inc. [SU] price estimate. Who else is bullish?

-Suncor Energy Inc. [NYSE: SU] surged by $0.67 during the normal trading session on Wednesday and reaching a high of $34.39 during the day while it closed the day at $34.11.
-The company report on October 26, 2022 that Suncor Energy to Acquire Additional Working Interest in Fort Hills Project.
+Suncor Energy Inc. [NYSE: SU] gained 2.02% on the last trading session, reaching $34.39 price per share at the time.
+The company report on October 27, 2022 that Suncor Energy to Release Third Quarter 2022 Financial Results.

 Top 5 Cheap Stocks to Own Right Now